Overview

 - descriptors that specify the performance corresponding to each level, to allow assessors to interpret which level has been met.

-Decide how the judgments at each level of attainment will flow through into the overall grading process and how rubric levels correspond to grades.
+Decide how the judgements at each level of attainment will flow through into the overall grading process and how rubric levels correspond to grades.
 Does the attainment of "advanced" skill or knowledge mean that a distinction or high distinction will be awarded?
 Does "developing" mean resubmission or fail?

 Assess with rubrics